 To Green Screen or Not to Green Screen?
-That is the Wrong Question.
+That Is the Wrong Question.

 In the world of filmmaking and content creation, it’s easy to get caught up in the debates: Is green screen outdated?
 Are LED volumes the only future?
 Will virtual production replace practical effects entirely?
 In this blog, iMAG’s Creative & Development Director Stephen Maddox explores why the smartest productions don’t choose between green screen or LED — they use both, blending tools to serve the story and deliver the best creative results.